yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 ##WEBIF:name:Info:1:System Information
 -->
 }}}
-  * The first line tells us that the program that is called a binary program /usr/bin/webif-page - webif-page is a suprisingly small in c : see latter in conection with translation
+  * The first line tells us that the program that is called a binary program /usr/bin/webif-page - webif-page is a surprisingly small in c : see latter in conection with translation
   * The second line <? is a bit of magic so we can combine html and shell scripts - Its sister, ?> at the end finishes that magic show.
   * The third line means we have some nice library functions that can be drawn on in /usr/lib/webif  - there are more: have a look.
   * The fourth line gives a title  - @TR: see latter in connection with localisation (TRanslation)
   * Then a lot of nice shell scripting - header and footer are NOT football terms but examples of the nice functions we can re-use
-  * The file closes with a cryptic ##WEBIF: which is used as housekeeping for the menu structure of Webif.   /www/cgi-bin/.catogories contains the order of categpries.
+  * The file closes with a cryptic ##WEBIF: which is used as housekeeping for the menu structure of Webif.   /www/cgi-bin/.categories contains the order of categories.
   {{{
 ##WEBIF:category:Info
 ##WEBIF:category:Status